1. It's easy to get your first job

 Electrical engineering students fairly easy find their first job because most employers in electrical field search for fresh mind, with fresh knowledge and at the same time they get young people they can mold to their own specific needs and make experts out of them.

 2. You can work in another country

 Working as electrical engineer opens you lots of opportunities in other countries.
 Laws of math, electricity and physics are universal and your gained knowledge doesn't limit you to only the country you studied in.
-There are a lot of international companies that need electrical engineers, also most of them are willing to employ people form other countries, and most of them operate on international level that offers you additional options of traveling while working.
-Besides, you are usually getting payed well for it!
+There are a lot of international companies that need electrical engineers, also most of them are willing to employ people from other countries, and most of them operate on an international level that offers you additional options for traveling while working.
+Besides, you are usually getting paid well for it!

 5. Computer skills

-Maybe adrenaline isn't first thing that pops in your mind when you think about electrical engineering, but trust me there will be a lot of adrenaline rush moments if you get in electrical engineering.
-Occasional jolts of electrical charge that hits you when you aren't paying attention and touch the leads of charged capacitor or when you connect 2 wires that you shouldn't or an electrical component more or less explodes in front of your eyes because you connected it on the testing board in the wrong way...
+Maybe adrenaline isn't the first thing that pops into your mind when you think about electrical engineering, but trust me, there will be a lot of adrenaline rush moments if you get in electrical engineering.
+Occasional jolts of electrical charge that hits you when you aren't paying attention and touch the leads of charged capacitor or when you connect 2 wires that you shouldn't or an electrical component more or less explodes in front of your eyes because you connected it to the testing board in the wrong way...
 Those events make you jump out of your chair and definitely raise your adrenaline level.
 On the other hand, you won't most likely do the same mistake again!

 8. Mr./Mrs. Fix-It